TJGriffin/merge/README.md

 #### MergeFieldHistory__c
 The Merge Object allows you to report on values for fields that have been merged away.
 ##### Fields
-1) Kept Contact Id:  the Salesforce Id of the contact that was kept
+1) Kept Record Id:  the Salesforce Id of the object that was kept
+2) Merged Record Id:  the Salesforce Id of the object that was merged
-2) Kept Value:  the value of the field on the kept record
+3) Kept Value:  the value of the field on the kept record
-3) Merge Value:  the value of the field on the merged record
+4) Merge Value:  the value of the field on the merged record
-4) Merge Value Type: the field that the values exist on
+5) Merge Value Type: the field that the values exist on
 #### ContactMergeField__mdt
 Custom metadata type to store rules for whether fields should be tracked or values preserved during merge
 ##### Fields